stellashen/JavaScript30/readme.md

 ```
 - destructure offsetWidth from hero element, and assign offsetWidth to the new variable width.
 - offsetWidth is border-box width: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/offsetWidth

+#### use offsetX and offsetY to get mouse position
+`e.offsetX` and `e.offsetY` (`e` is 'mousemove' event)

+#### deal with nested elements
+When you have nested elements under the element where the event listener is on, event can be triggered by the parent element or the children elements nested inside.

 # The original README: